A client of mine asked me recently:

 Whitespace is a term in graphic design that refers to space in a design that isn’t occupied by anything else.
 And far from just empty, unused space, whitespace is actually a key element of visually pleasing and usable design.

 For example, this article makes pretty good use of whitespace.
 Notice all the empty whitespace between lines and paragraphs.
 Between words.
-Between section and sub-sections.
+Between sections and sub-sections.
 All of this is intentional because it makes the reading experience easier and more enjoyable.

 As a counterpoint, imagine how awful it would be to read this article if there was no whitespace at all between the lines, paragraphs and headings, not to mention the words—it would be virtually unreadable!